mikkokotola/weatherfront/README.md

 There is a related backend that uses Vaisala XWeather API, AWS CDK, Lambda, Api Gateway and Secrets Manager.
 Backend repo: https://github.com/mikkokotola/weather.

+For deploying the frontend in AWS (using S3 & Cloudfront), you can use the IaC code (AWS CDK) in the repo https://github.com/mikkokotola/weather-front-stack.

 ## Architecture
 ![Weather app architecture](Weather_architecture.png)